The Merchants House of Glasgow Response to Historical Slavery

 The Merchants House of Glasgow-Recognising our Historic Links to Slavery

-• we have renamed one of our principal meeting rooms to recognise our links to slavery
+• We have renamed one of our principal meeting rooms the “James McCune Smith Room” to recognise our links to slavery

-• We have sponsored Glasgow University’s James McCune Smith lecture series named after the first African American to be awarded a medical degree, receiving an MD from the University of Glasgow in 1837.
+• We sponsor Glasgow University’s James McCune Smith lecture series named after the first African American to be awarded a medical degree, receiving an MD from the University of Glasgow in 1837.
 Recent lectures have focused on the issue of slavery